Sanix-Darker/Embed/README.md

 ## Requirements

-- Chrome browser (Any version supporting the extensions Feature)
+- Chrome browser (Any version supporting the extensions Feature).
+- Developper tools activated (n case this extension is not allready on Chrome store).

 ### How it's works